Show All Answers

 An eligible candidate must be Florida Fire Certified (Firefighter II); a Florida licensed paramedic or Emergency Medical Technician (EMT) and have Emergency Vehicle Operator Course (EVOC) certification showing 16 hours of training.
 Please check the actual job posting for details of additional requirements.

 Yes.
 There is a 4-step process to qualify applicants to be placed on the Monroe County Fire Rescue (MCFR) eligibility list.

 Please email Caitlin Bourassa or call her at 305-289-6004 to discuss your employment application.

 Monroe County Fire Rescue does not recharge fire extinguishers.
 There are several fire extinguisher companies in the county that provide this service.
-You can locate these companies by looking in your phone book under fire extinguishers.
+You can locate these companies by searching locally for "fire extinguisher service."

-Records of every fire to which a Monroe County Fire Rescue unit responds are sent to our Fire Rescue Headquarters.
-Copies of these can be obtained by contacting the Fire Marshal's Office at 305-289-6005, Monday through Friday between 8 a.m. and 5 p.m., or emailing email@example.com.
+Records of every fire Monroe County Fire Rescue responds to are sent to our Fire Rescue Headquarters.
+Copies of the reports can be obtained by calling the Fire Marshal's Office at 305-289-6005, Monday through Friday between 8 a.m. and 5 p.m., or emailing email@example.com.

 The Monroe County Fire Marshal office can provide information regarding the distance between your home and the nearest fire station and fire hydrant.
 Contact the Fire Marshal's Office at 305-289-6005, Monday through Friday between 8 a.m. and 5 p.m. or email firstname.lastname@example.org.

 The Florida Keys Aqueduct Authority (FKAA) maintains fire hydrants and can be contacted at 305-743-5409.

 If you would like to schedule a visit to the fire station you can contact Monroe County Fire Rescue Headquarters at 305-289-6005.

 To obtain a burn permit or information on open burns, contact the Department of Forestry at 305-872-9010